2009–2011 Toyota vehicle recalls: Settlement with the U.S. government

-On March 19, 2014 it was announced that Toyota and the U.S. Justice Department had reached an agreement whereby Toyota would pay a US$1.2 billion criminal penalty in exchange for deferred prosecution of wire fraud charges.
+On March 19, 2014, it was announced that Toyota and the U.S. Justice Department had reached an agreement whereby Toyota would pay a US$1.2 billion criminal penalty in exchange for deferred prosecution of wire fraud charges.
 The agreement also subjects the car company to further independent monitoring of its safety procedures.
-The penalty ended a four-year investigation in which the Justice Department concluded that Toyota had intentionally hid information about safety defects from the public and had made deceptive statements to protect its brand image.
+The penalty ended a four-year investigation in which the Justice Department concluded that Toyota had intentionally hidden information about safety defects from the public and had made deceptive statements to protect its brand image.
 Attorney General Eric H. Holder Jr. remarked "Other car companies should not repeat Toyota's mistake.
 A recall may damage a company's reputation, but deceiving your customers makes that damage far more lasting."
 The penalty is the largest ever waged against a car company.

 In a statement, Toyota called the agreement difficult, but "a major step toward putting this unfortunate chapter behind us".
-The company said it has made fundamental change in its corporate structure and safety procedures since the investigation started.
+The company said it has made fundamental changes in its corporate structure and safety procedures since the investigation started.
 Brake-override systems are now standard on all Toyota vehicles.

 As of March 2014, several civil wrongful death and personal injury lawsuits are pending.